 Patient-centred care Patient-centred care can be defined as providing care that is respectful of and responsive to individual patient preferences, needs, and values and ensuring that patient values guide all clinical decisions (Institute of Medicine 2011).
 It represents an all-inclusive approach.
-The widely accepted dimensions of patient-centred care are: Fast access to reliable health advice Effective treatment delivered by trusted professionals Continuity of care and smooth transitions Patient involvement in decisions and respect for patient preferences Clear, comprehensible information and support for self-care Involvement of, and support for, family, whānau and kaiāwhina Emotional support, empathy, and respect Attention to physical and environmental needs.
-Research findings show that patient-centred care improves patient experience, creates value for services and is increasingly recognised as a critical dimension of high-quality health care $\frac{7}{2}$.
+The widely accepted dimensions of patient-centred care are: Fast access to reliable health advice Effective treatment delivered by trusted professionals Continuity of care and smooth transitions Patient involvement in decisions and respect for patient preferences Clear, comprehensible information and support for selfcare Involvement of, and support for, family, whānau and kaiāwhina Emotional support, empathy, and respect Attention to physical and environmental needs.
+Research findings show that patient-centred care improves patient experience, creates value for services and is increasingly recognised as a critical dimension of high-quality health care2.
+Culturally safe care The Health Practitioners Competence Assurance Act 2003 requires the Council to set standards of cultural competence for oral health practitioners3.
+This includes competencies that will enable effective and respectful interaction with Māori.
+The Council's Cultural competence practice standard defines cultural competence as "an awareness of cultural diversity and the ability to function effectively and respectfully when working with and treating people of different cultural backgrounds".
+Culture includes, but is not restricted to, age or generation; gender; sexual orientation; occupation and socioeconomic status; ethnic origin or migrant experience; religious or spiritual belief; and disability.
+Cultural safety extends beyond a practitioner's cultural awareness or cultural sensitivity.